brewski82/pghops/README.md

 for this pghops run by setting the options wrap-all-in-transaction and wrap-each-version-in-transaction to false.

+### When working on a unit test, I don't want to re-run the entire migration when checking my changes.

+Set skip_docker_shutdown to True and supply a test name in your command.
+Example:

+`pghops_test --skip-docker-shutdown t generate 01_base_test.sql`

+Then next time you re-run the above command it will immediately execute 01_base_test.sql against the docker container without having to re-launch.

 ## Miscellaneous

-pghops was developed and tested on a GNU/Linux.
+pghops was developed and tested on GNU/Linux.
 Feel free to report bugs and contribute patches.

 ## License